manroopsingh/Spinster/README.md

 ## Permissions

-The following permissions are needed by OpenBikeSharing (those are the same that are required by osmdroid):
+The following permissions are needed by Spinster (those are the same that are required by osmdroid):

 * ACCESS_COARSE_LOCATION